 There is not an easy answer to the question about the most appropriate edition.
 Textual scholars have tended to privilege the last edition as it is considered the most complete one.
 However, this has been recently questioned and the emphasis is now on the gradual development of texts.
 Indeed, as the examples of the Victorian historians suggest, historical knowledge was constantly in transition and evolved in a dialogue with the growing pool of historical sources and studies.
 Although there are not hard and fast rules when it comes for choosing an edition, I would like to suggest that outlining the publishing history and being aware of historians’ revising practices can be good starting points as this information can help to make more informed choices between different variants.
 Most importantly, it is good to bear in mind that for the Victorian historians the first edition was often only a beginning of a meandering publishing history that could stretch over decades.

 Maitland F. W., “William Stubbs, Bishop of Oxford”, English Historical Review 16:63 (July 1901): 417–426.

-Creighton Louise, Life and Letters of Mandell Creighton, Sometime Bishop of London.
-Vol. I. (London: Longmans, 1904).
+Creighton Louise, Life and Letters of Mandell Creighton, Sometime Bishop of London, I (London, New York, Bombay: Longmans, Green, and Co, 1904).